 The Consumer Electronics Show has returned to Las Vegas, and groundbreaking technology in healthcare is shaping up to be one of the highlights of the convention.

 With 3600 exhibitors and an estimated 160,000 attendees, CES gathers the best ideas in tech every year, and in 2015, fitness and health-related gadgets are some of the most talked-about products at the show.
 This year, top new products include a number of portable and easy-to-use devices that collect information from patients in order to increase health awareness as well as create fun and practical incentives to take preventive care measures.

 - Wristbands that measure vital signs and beyond.
-Zensorium’s Being wearable device tracks your heart rate and blood pressure without a chest strap, during physical activity or at rest.
+Zensorium’s Self wearable device tracks your heart rate and blood pressure without a chest strap, during physical activity or at rest.
 It also tracks the wearer’s sleep cycles and moods to help them get a better night’s rest and manage stress levels more effectively.

 - Measure calorie intake through your skin.
 The Healbe GoBe is a wearable bracelet that automatically measures your calorie intake by reading the glucose levels in your cells and sending the data to your smartphone.
 No more calorie counting.